MEVIUS-FPT/hls_traffic_light_recognition/README.md

 # Traffic Light Recognition with HLS Implementation
 This is an implementation for High-Level Synthesis that recognizes the LED color of the traffic light using a traffic light detection algorithm[1].
+This repository explains how to run C simulation, how to generate Bitstream, and how to run the generated circuit.
 Commits on the master branch (a.k.a. main branch) may not match the contents of this *README*.
 Please refer to [release tags](https://github.com/DYGV/hls_traffic_light_recognition/releases) for exact information.

 ## Tested Environment
 - Vitis HLS 2022.1